uon-language/specification/spec.md

 ### Rich Datatypes

-Rich datatypes are always based on the `!!str` but they can be parsed using a regex pattern.
+Rich data types are always based on the `!!str` but they can be parsed using a regex pattern.
 Each rich type can be coerced into different format.

 All these formats have a strict binary encoding format when the data is transmitted in binary.